-the cylinder, according to the work required, at each movement, to be done.
-For example, when an engine is set to driving a number of different machines, some of them, perhaps unexpectedly break down and stop; less power will be required to drive those that remain in operation, and the governor accordingly shuts off a part of the steam ; if this were not done the engine would be jerked or strained by the immediate increase in its velocity, and finally become broken.
+Regulators of some sort are considered alstationary steam engines.
+Their office is to alluded; it is the invention of Mr. Henry Webthe cylinder, according to the work required, at each movement, to be done.
+For example, when an engine is set to driving a number of different machines, some of them, perhaps unexpectedly break down and stop; less power will be required to drive those that remain in operation, and the governor accordingly shuts off a part of the steam; if this were not done the engine would be jerked or strained by the immediate increase in its velocity, and finally become broken.
 On the other hand, where the work to be done is suddenly increased, more steam will be required, and the governor must instantly open the throttle valve and let it on; otherwise the engine and machinery will come to a dead stop.
-The governor, in effect, then, is an automatic engineer, having charge of the speed of the machine, under iron bonds, not to allow it to go either too fast or too slow; it exercises an incessant supervision, requires no watching, and never beof alcohol mixed with an equal quantity of tion as for stationary machines, but they have not, as yet, been introduced on steam vessels because no suitable regulating apparatus has been introduced.
+The governor, in effect, then, is an automatic engineer, having charge of the speed of the machine, under iron bonds, not to allow it to go either too fast or too slow; it exercises an incessant supervision, requires no watching, and never becomes tired or sleepy.
+Governors are just as when the engine moves too slow, less water is necessary for the engines used in sea naviga- pumped up and the float falls, opens the throtnot, as yet, been introduced on steam vessels because no suitable regulating apparatus has been introduced.
 Marine engines are therefore required to be built excessively strong and massive, in order to withstand the injurious effects of irregular movement; in very speed accelerated or retarded at the will of rough weather it is generally necessary to run

-The common governor consists of a spindle furnished with swinging weighted balls; its operation is well understood; it must always stand perfectly plumb, else it fails to be of service; therefore it is of no use on board of steamers.
+The common governor consists of a spindle furnished with swinging weighted balls; its operation is well understood; it must always stand perfectly plumb, else it fails to be of service; therefore it is of no use on board of

-The marine governor herewith illustrated is most indispensable to the proper working of intended to supply the want to which we have stationary steam engines.
-Their office is to alluded; it is the invention of Mr. Henry Webgraduate the quantity of steam admitted to ster, of Beetown, Wis., and was patented June 5th, 1855.
+The marine governor herewith illustrated is most indispensable to the proper working of intended to supply the want to which we have graduate the quantity of steam admitted to ster, of Beetown, Wis., and was patented June 5th, 1855.